 The treatment of "vague" conditions, such as the condition that one type of event is "analogous" to another type of event, is also fairly well-understood.
-There are several different ways in which such vague conditions can be evaluated: (1) by human judgement that the condition holds, (2) by additional rules specified in the legal document itself, (3) by rules formulated by an expert advisor, or (4) or by rules generated by machine learning from a training set of cases.
+There are several different ways in which such vague conditions can be evaluated: (1) by human judgement that the condition holds, (2) by additional rules specified in the legal document itself, (3) by rules formulated by an expert advisor, or (4) by rules generated by machine learning from a training set of cases.

-But no matter how vague conditions are evaluated at a lower level, this way of decomposing problems into subproblems, from higher levels to lower levels, top-down, is a standard LP methodology.
+But no matter how such vague conditions are evaluated at a lower level, this way of decomposing problems into subproblems, from higher levels to lower levels, topdown, is a standard LP methodology.
 It has the advantage that you can defer dealing with subproblems until after you have addressed the more important problems at the higher level.
 In this paper, we have taken advantage of the top-down approach to defer until another occasion the logical analysis of some of the complex conditions of the rules that we investigate in this paper.

-We have also deferred consideration of some of the conclusions of the rules, as in the case of the conclusion "An Early Termination Date occurs in respect of each outstanding Transaction at a time T" of the two rules above.
-In normal circumstances, this conclusion would be interpreted by a lawyer, who would act upon the conclusion.
-However, in a more highly automated setting in the future, this subsequent activity could be at least partially implemented by computer, in which case the logic of the conclusion would have to be spelled out in detail.
+We have also deferred consideration of some of the conclusions of the rules, as in the case of the conclusion "An Early Termination Date occurs in respect of a Transaction at a time T" of the two rules above.
+The consequences of early termination are specified by other rules in the preprint.